 I start this piece by acknowledging the gift our elders bring to our community.
 Reflect on that for a minute if you will while I banter on about the work of elder champion, Dr Catherine Barrett; artist, curator, researcher and facilitator.
 She finds new ways to celebrate and empower elders to live their best lives.
 Following on from decades of experience in aged care social research, she has discovered novel methods to bring people together to push aside the barriers of ageing and highlight the wisdom and leadership elders bring to society at large.

 Catherine founded Celebrate Ageing, a national program, to support elders and challenge ageism.
 From the crucible of Celebrate Ageing, new events and programs have been born, championing intergenerational respect and learning while dismissing the lame and unworthy stereotypes of community elders.
-One of those key events is the Embolden Festival, leaning into its second year in September 2019, it is a celebration of everything elder, an opportunity to bring optimism to ageing through the connection of elders, service providers and other community members.
+One of those key events is the Embolden Festival, leaning into its second year in 2019, it was a celebration of everything elder, an opportunity to bring optimism to ageing through the connection of elders, service providers and other community members.
 It is a golden exchange of ideas and information, where learning and fun is synonymous and intergenerational interaction is voluntary and supported.

 Our elders are thriving citizens, seeking equality and engagement, through creativity, communication and connection.
 The quintessential human need for connection never wanes and Embolden Festival is just the right platform to nurture, celebrate and further that cause.